Teen Library Assistant, since February 2014

 At the Branch

-I'm the Teen Library Assistant at the Newburg Library, which means I'm in charge of teen programming and displays.
+I'm the Reference Library Assistant at the Crescent Hill Library, which means I create adult programming and displays.
 I also work with the other reference staff for programming for all ages, and provide technology assistance to patrons.

 |